The fermentation of wort is important for every brewery. It does not help to brew the best wort when the yeast is not clean.

 3) PRESSED YEAST, SYSTEM SALM

-Advantage: relatively easy to transport (in cooling box), simple to liquefy, high cell activity, can be used for further propagation
+Advantage: relatively easy to transport (cooling box), simple to liquefy, high cell activity, can be used for further propagation

 Disadvantage: lots of work to dehydrate, maximum transportation time without additional cooling 16 hours therefore delivery radius limited